microsoft/BotFramework-WebChat/README.md

   transcriptVisualKeyboardIndicatorWidth: 2,
 ```

-The above code shows the default values you will see on Web Chat.
+The above code shows the default values you will see in Web Chat.

 ## API refactor into new package in Web Chat 4.11.0